WaterFutures/AI-for-Drinking-Water-Chlorination-Challenge-IJCAI-25/README.md

 The environment has to be initialized with a scenario configuration, which can be loaded using the `load_scenario()` function from the [scenarios.py](scenarios.py) file -- note that you have to specify the ID of the scenario.
 We provide a total of **ten** $6$-day long scenarios for facilitating the training of ML-based methods -- note that all scenarios are for the same water network (same sensors and chlorine injection pumps) but with different (randomized) contamination events.
 Furthermore, there is also an $11th$ scenario available, which is $365$ days long.
 You can assume that the secret test scenario will be of the same form -- i.e., $365$ days long, same network, and same sensors and chlorine injection pumps.
 Note that the simulation of the $365$-day long scenario takes a considerable amount of time.
 We recommend to start with the $6$-day long scenarios.

+In order to speed up things, `load_scenario()` uses on pre-computed hydraulic dynamics that are first downloaded if not already present in this folder.
+Users can decide not to use those by setting the parameter `use_precomputed_hydraulics=True` in the `load_scenario()` function -- in this case, the hydraulics are computed first before the user can start interacting with the environment.

 Usage: